Skip to main content

 Enriching Brand Storytelling Through Creative Content

 Consumers have now turned to social media in order to gather and absorb information.
 These users are continuously seeking out products and brands that align with their interests and values, providing PR professionals and businesses alike, an opportunity to provide more value to their customers.
-Through these platforms, we are able to establish and convey brand tone more frequently and effectively.
+Through these platforms for social media and public relations, we are able to establish and convey brand tone more frequently and effectively.
 Giving a brand a distinct voice and personality is more engaging and fosters a relationship between business and consumer.
 Companies are able to push the bounds of creativity with regard to brand storytelling, creating a narrative through posting pictures, videos, tweets and more.

 Increased Access to Reporters

-Consumers are not the only one’s scrolling.
+Consumers are not the only one’s scrolling when it comes to social media and public relations.
 Journalists are also constantly on their feeds searching for trending topics – and often contribute to online content themselves.
-By following journalists online, we can learn about their opinions on a wide variety of relevant topics, tone of voice and recent articles.
+By following journalists online, we can learn about their opinions on a wide variety of relevant topics, become familiar with their tone of voice and read recent articles.
 While social media can be a great method of gauging the thoughts and opinions of reporters, it also opens the opportunity to tweet or message reporters directly with a quippy (and relevant!) pitch.
 Of course, be sure they are open to receiving pitches on social media!

 In summary, it is crucial that business and agencies alike continue to leverage this innovation to communicate to the public.
-These platforms have integrated several forms of media and communication and provide value through impactful and compelling content.
-This tool should be actively incorporated into strategic media planning to support PR efforts… Needless to say, social media has left an everlasting impact on public relations and will undoubtedly continue to influence and reshape the ever-changing media landscape.
+These social media platforms have integrated several forms of media and communication and provide value through impactful and compelling content.
+This tool should be actively incorporated into strategic media planning to reach target audiences and support PR efforts… Needless to say, social media has left an everlasting impact on public relations and will undoubtedly continue to influence and reshape the ever-changing media landscape.

 Interested in our PR Services?
 Contact us today!